 Conservation of oak woodlands in Valley's Edge extends beyond the City's Tree Preservation Regulations (Chico Municipal Code [CMC] Section 16.66).
-The VESP Oak Woodland Mitigation and Management Plan (Appendix E) describes and characterizes existing trees within various development and open space areas, which provides the framework for conservation, surveying, management, education, care and maintenance, replacement, and regeneration.
+The Valley's Edge Tree Preservation Program (Appendix E) describes and characterizes existing trees within various development and open space areas, which provides the framework for conservation, surveying, management, education, care and maintenance, replacement, and regeneration.
 In establishing these regulations, it is the VESP's intent to preserve as many trees as possible consistent with the reasonable use and enjoyment of private property, to provide for a healthy urban forest, and to absorb carbon dioxide to help reduce urban impacts on global warming.

 As undeveloped ranch land, oak trees and woodlands within the 1,448-acre planning area are neither protected nor managed, and historical grazing has largely eliminated natural regeneration.
 Implementation of the Valley's Edge Specific Plan enables the creation of permanent open spaces which preserve and protect approximately 80 percent of the estimated 5,500 trees within the permanent open space.
 The remaining 20 percent of the existing trees, 'living environment trees', are accommodated in the VESP area by integrated into common areas, neighborhoods, and the built environment.
-The layering of City preservation regulations together with the VESP Oak Woodland Mitigation and Management Plan help ensure that the natural, cultural, environmental, and economic values of oak trees in Valley's Edge will not only be maintained, but enhanced.
+The layering of City preservation regulations together with the Valley's Edge Tree Preservation Program help ensure that the natural, cultural, environmental, and economic values of oak trees in Valley's Edge will not only be maintained, but enhanced.

 Beyond preservation, interpretative signage will educate residents and visitors of the importance of oak trees.
 Informational panels will be located along walking trails, park spaces, multi-use paths, within public gathering areas, at focal points and other interest areas.
 The HOA will also provide guidance to residents on how to best live in and around oak trees.
-Refer to Appendix E for the VESP Oak Woodland Management Plan.
+Refer to Appendix E for the Valley's Edge Tree Preservation Program.